serverless/serverless/docs/providers/aws/guide/serverless.yml.md

           # Optional: Name of the API Gateway model
           name: GlobalModel
           # Optional: Description of the API Gateway model
-          description: "A global model that can be referenced in functions"
+          description: 'A global model that can be referenced in functions'
 ```

 ### ALB